 Proposed Modified WGQ Standard No. 4.3.52

-A Transportation Service Provider (TSP) which determines to provide new featuresmay implement new or modified functionality utilizing existing transaction sets via NAESB WGQ EBB/EDM, for each transaction upon inception of support for suchservice, should: upon submittal of a request to NAESB for standardization consideration.
-If NAESB WGQ EDI/EDM or FF/EDM standards exist for the transaction set, provide the service via NAESB WGQ EDI/EDM, or FF/EDM or both, utilizing modifications defined by the TSP to the existing file structures;.
+A Transportation Service Provider (TSP) which determines to provide new featuresmay implement new or modified functionality utilizing existing transaction sets via NAESB WGQ EBB/EDMfor each transaction upon inception of support for suchservice, should: upon submittal of a request to NAESB for consideration of standardization for the new or modified functionality.
+If NAESB WGQ EDI/EDM or FF/EDM standards exist for the transaction set, the TSP should provide the service via NAESB WGQ EDI/EDM, or FF/EDM, or both, utilizing modifications defined by the TSP to the existing file structures;.
+Should NAESB choose not to standardize a requested functionality, the requesting party may continue to provide such functionality in a non-standardized manner.

 and,